b-cubed-eu/documentation/README.md

 ### External pages

 External pages are maintained elsewhere.
 We currently only consider **vignettes**, which are tutorials maintained with the source code for an R package ([example](https://github.com/b-cubed-eu/gcube/blob/main/vignettes/articles/occurrence-process.Rmd)).
-We use a script to include these in the website (and its search).
+We use a script to include these in the website (and its search functionality).
 Follow these steps to update a vignette:

 1. Clone this repository.
-2. Check if vignette is listed in [src/rmd_to_md/vignettes.yml](src/rmd_to_md/vignettes.yml) (organized by R package).
-Add it if not (use the other vignettes as examples).
+2. Check if vignette is listed in [`vignettes.yml`](src/rmd_to_md/vignettes.yml) (organized by R package).
+If not, add it (use the other vignettes as examples).
-3. Open `documentation.Rproj` in R Studio and open [src/rmd_to_md/rmd_to_md.Rmd](src/rmd_to_md/rmd_to_md.Rmd).
+3. Open `documentation.Rproj` in R Studio and open [`rmd_to_md.Rmd`](src/rmd_to_md/rmd_to_md.Rmd).
 4. Select the package and run all code.
 Thanks to [b3doc](https://b-cubed-eu.github.io/b3doc/), this will rebuild all vignettes and put the markdown and images files in the appropriate folders.
 5. Check if you encountered any errors.
 If yes, fix and rebuild again.
 6. Commit your changes to a new branch (and push).